AidenJones1/FairPlay-Cipher-Python/README.md

 ### About
 Utilizes FairPlay Cipher to encrypt and decrypt messages

+### Installing Necessary Modules
+Make sure you have the necessary modules install to run the program.
+You can do that by typing `pip install -r requirements.txt`

 ### How it works
 This project consists of three Python files:
 - FairplayCipherEncryption.py